junhma/BookListManager/README.md

 - view the list of books in my list
 - remove a book from my list
 - see the number of chapter I've read
-- edit the number of chapters I've read
+- edit the number of chapters
+- edit the title of books
 - have the option to save my book list to a file
 - have the option to load my book list from a file